 Please arrive 10 minutes before the scheduled service so that we can gather in the church and begin on time.

-We are asking parents to bring your child’s baptismal shawl.
-If the baptismal shawl is not available, please have any white shawl with you.
+We are asking parents to bring your child’s baptismal candle.
+If the baptismal candle is not available, please have any candle with you.

 Next, we begin the individual confessions.